Nathansykes/DronfieldClubApp/README.md

 # [View the website here](https://swimmingclubdemo.000webhostapp.com/)
-Currently not 100% working due to moving from locally hosted to 000webbhosting
+Currently not 100% working due to moving from locally hosted to 000webbhosting All date is made up for demo purposes
+If you wish to view the website in full [contact me](mailto:nathan.sykes1@hotmail.com?subject=Login Detail Request Dronfield Club App)

 `git clone https://github.com/Nathansykes/DronfieldClubApp`